Sandeep-madhyastha/GtsSIDB/README.md

 3. System must be on >= S/4HANA 2020

 Pending Task
-1. Currently working on making this class available on Git Hub
+1. Currently working on making this class available on Git Hub(Just global class is posted here, changes can be checked by searching string "Begin of Change")
 2. Creation of custom Zcheck class from scratch accesing Git(Future Scope)